SunshineDaydeam/Trivia-Game/README.md

 How To Play

-1.For each question, you have 30 seconds to select 1 of the four possible answers and click submit.
-2.If you fail to choose an answer in the given time, you will get the answer wrong.
-3.If you choose the incorrect answer, but fail to click submit before the time runs out, it will count as a wrong answer.
-4.If you choose the correct answer, but fail to click submit before the time runs out, it will count as the correct answer.
-5.After you have answered all 20 questions, you will be shown your total score.
+For each question, you have 30 seconds to select 1 of the four possible answers and click submit.
+If you fail to choose an answer in the given time, you will get the answer wrong.
+If you choose the incorrect answer, but fail to click submit before the time runs out, it will count as a wrong answer.
+If you choose the correct answer, but fail to click submit before the time runs out, it will count as the correct answer.
+After you have answered all 20 questions, you will be shown your total score.

 Scoring